Ego Strength Assessment Tool for Psychedelic Preparation

 Final Summary: Synthesizing Scores and Intuition

-Let’s say a client receives the following:
+Let’s say a client scores as follows:

 Section 1 (Client Self-Reflection): 40 – High self-reported resilience and insight